Go Back

 You can use 1 tablespoon of molasses plus 1 tablespoon of honey in place of the barley malt syrup.

-Grind old slices of rye, pumpernickel or sourdough bread to fine crumbs then toast in the oven until deeply browned, but not burnt.
+Grind old slices of rye, pumpernickel or sourdough bread to fine crumbs then toast until deeply browned, but not burnt.
 You can also use unflavored commercial bread crumbs.

 Nutrition